 Having said that, congratulations on your beautiful new baby!
 May you have many long and happy years together!

 I got this pup from a friend.
 The mother is a short haired Chihuahua and I was told that the father is also short haired.
 She's 3 months old now, but I'm thinking she could be a mix.
-Is this possible or is this just a long haired Chihuahua pup?

 If both parents were short haired dogs and your dog has long hair this could actually be possible.
 One of the parents came from a mother or father who had long hair.
 The dog still has the genes for this and can produce a dog with long hair.